Navigation

 click to enlarge

-A 2020 photo of Comet NEOWISE in 2020.
+A photo of Comet C/2023 A3 taken in early October.

 Comet C/2023 A3, also known as Tsuchinshan-ATLAS, is a comet that originated from the distant Oort Cloud surrounding our solar system.
 It was discovered independently in early 2023 by China's Tsuchinshan Observatory and the ATLAS asteroid tracking system.
+According to NASA, it won't be visible again for another 80,000 years.

-Can I see Comet A3 now?
+when can I see Comet A3 tonight?

-When can I see Comet A3?
+Where can I see Comet A3?

 click to enlarge